curtwarfield/anonymousFTP/README.md

 The installer script configures `/var/ftp/pub` as the default FTP directory.
 This is the location to store the files that will be available for download.

 This is a pre-beta release.
 New features and enhancements will be introduced in the future.
+Additional requests are welcome.

 ## Current Feature List